LINKSIGN-UK/ChackTok/README.md

 Current public documentation baseline:
 **v1.0 – Public Documentation Baseline (2026)**

----

-_This repository is maintained as a long-term public documentation layer
+This repository is maintained as a **long-term public documentation layer**
-for ChackTok software and its supported commercial application scenarios._
+for ChackTok software and its supported commercial application scenarios.